wildxmxtt/spotbot2/README.md

     a.
 Add that link into setup.json in the correct field ex:"https://open.spotify.com/playlist/0XM....8226c884a3d" (needs to be a playlist you made on your own personal spotify account)

-4. All fields in setup.json should be filled out and look like refimage12
+4. All fields in `setup.json` should be filled out and look like refimage12.
+A template `setup.json` can be extracted from [`setup.zip`](https://github.com/wildxmxtt/spotbot2/blob/main/database.py).

 5. Install requrements.txt to your machine